1,000+ Opportunities

 Looking for the 2025 Grant Recipient List?

-Based on current listing details, eligibility includes: Kansas nonprofits, schools, faith-based, government agencies in eligible counties Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Kansas nonprofits, schools, faith-based, government agencies in eligible counties.
+Confirm the full requirements in the official notice before applying.